tonywu0821/Robot-Movement/README.md

 # Robot-Movement

 This program simulates a robot moving on a tabletop with dimensions of 5 units x 5 units.
-The robot can roam roam around the tabletop and be prevented from falling to the ground.
+The robot can roam around the tabletop and be prevented from falling to the ground.
-Any command that would cause the robot to fall to the ground will be ignored.
+Any command that would cause the robot to fall to the ground will be prevented.

 ## Technologies